 As per the title I planned to fit a Matek 405SE Fixed Wing flight controller to it running on INAV with a Matek GPS M8Q module.

 More information on INAV fixed Wing can be found here.
 INAV FIXED WING The modes I favoured were Manual (previously passthro), Horizon (fully stabilised), AltHold, PosHold and RTH.
 Also adding Servo Trim and AutoTrim.
-The Max Altitude Warning is set to 400 feet on the OSD, the legal height for Unmanned Small Aircraft within the UK unless an exemption is in place authorised by the CAA
+The Max Altitude Warning is set to 400 feet (from point of launch) on the OSD, the legal height for Unmanned Small Aircraft within the UK unless an exemption is in place authorised by the CAA

 With a successful maiden completed and the plane now trimmed out mechanically it was time to fit the Flight controller and configured with the flight modes shown above.
 I launched it in Manual and gained some height and after a circuit to ensure all was well I then engaged Horizon and let the sticks centre.
 Plane settled and continued in a nice straight line with wings level.
 I must add here that in the Configurator I added 2 degrees of pitch to the board position which seems to work perfectly as planes don't usually fly dead level.
 I then banked round and it tends to feel a bit "mushy" on the sticks and needed a bit more input than I would normally need but this is because the FC has some effect due to stability being used.
 Now flying back towards me in the circuit I then switched to Althold and released the sticks.
 Yes, maintaining height even when I bank slightly.